misterizzo/marketingops/wp-content/plugins/wp-security-audit-log/readme.txt

 == Frequently Asked Questions ==

 = Does the free version of WP Activity Log limit the data it collects? = No, the free version does not limit the data the plugin collects.
-The preium version adds additional features such as extensive log filtering options, external database/log management service integration, user session management, and much more.
+The premium version adds additional features such as extensive log filtering options, external database/log management service integration, user session management, and much more.

 = How long can I keep the log data for? =
 You can keep the log data for as long as you want to, with no limits whatsoever placed on data retention.
 You can keep the log data forever if you want to.